Panquesito7/latency_protection/README.md

 # Latency Protection
+Latency protection mod attempts to prevent players from glitching through protected nodes.
+By either teleporting the player or damaging them.

 # Damage mode
 This mode attempts to prevent players from glitching through protected nodes.
 By damaging players who interact with a protected position too fast.